 This allows children to learn as fast as they want, or as slow as they need to.
 It also means our teachers can track children’s progress in real time without the need for an onerous testing regime.

-This flexibility means that teachers (and parents) can access students work in real-time at any point in the learning process and can input into the formation of knowledge without any barriers.
+This flexibility means that teachers (and parents) can access a student's work in real-time at any point in the learning process and can input into the formation of knowledge without any barriers.
 This does not mean that all the learning is conducted on computers, far from it.

 Technology is a means to an end and we will only use technology where it enhances learning.
 Where it is not suitable, we will not use it.